zhengliyuan1987/zlynote/README.md

-# XF Data Utilities Library
+# XF Utility Library

-XF Data Utilities Library is an Scout library of stream-based data utility modules.
+XF Utility Library is an SDx library of common patterns of streaming and storage access.

 ## Comprehensive Documentation